Synerty/peek-admin-app/README.rst

     cd <project dir>/peek_server_fe/src
     npm start

 This will start a NODE development server.
-It will watch the project files, rebulld the project and live reload the browser when you make changes.
+It will watch the project files, rebuild the project and live reload the browser when you make changes.
 It's accessed via http://<ip>:4200